sarahutton981/notes/README.md

 # 2024-01-01
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making the most of your time.
 Planning ahead can help to avoid last-minute emergencies and ensure you have enough time to complete all of the necessary tasks.
 Finally, staying organized by using tools like task lists, calendars, or project management software can keep you from getting lost in the details and help ensure your projects stay on track.

+# 2024-01-02
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words: This quote by computer scientist Donald Knuth reminds us that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder-to-maintain code, and potentially obscure actual performance bottlenecks.
+It's more efficient to write clear, readable, and correct code first, then profile and optimize only where and when it's truly needed.